CSCfi/rems/docs/installing-upgrading.md

 1. Write a configuration file.
 See [configuration.md](configuration.md) for instructions.
 1. Run rems with a command like `java -Drems.config=path/to/your/rems/config rems.jar`.

+# Administering REMS

+Some pointers for common tasks:

+- API keys for HTTP API access can be added with the command `java -Drems.config=path/to/your/rems/config rems.jar add-api-key <key> <optional-list-of-roles>`
+- Users get added automatically when logging in, or you can use the `/api/users/create` HTTP API
+- Roles (e.g. `owner`, which grants access to the administration ui) can be granted with a command like `java -Drems.config=path/to/your/rems/config rems.jar grant-role <role> <userid>`

 # Upgrading REMS

 1. Get a new `rems.jar`